rvkrypto/rvkrypto-fips/README.md

 While basic algorithm testing can be largely automated, vendors are very likely to need cryptographic security specialists when:
-* Designing entropy sources or
+* Designing entropy sources for the Zkr, which is CSR part of Scalar Crypto or
 * Designing implementations for side-channel (non-invasive) security.

 Entropy sources are easy to get wrong as the product will "work" regardless of the quality of cryptographic keys.